-Large Print Playbills are available at all Public and Delacorte Theater season performances one week after a production has officially opened.
-Braille Playbills are available at all Public and Delacorte Theater season performances one week after a production has officially opened.
+Large Print Playbills are available at all Public and Delacorte Theater season performances one week after the production has officially opened.
+Braille Playbills are available at all Public and Delacorte Theater season performances one week after the production has officially opened.
 Both large print and Braille may be obtained from the house manager or ticket taker upon entering the theater of the performance you are attending.
 Audio Playbills, 508 and WCAG AA compliant PDFs, designed to be used with a screen reader will be available under the Production Details on each production's page one week after the production has officially opened.

 Audio description is scheduled for select Public Theater and Free Shakespeare in the Park performances throughout the year.
-Using a single ear piece connected to an FM headset, patrons who are blind or have low vision can listen to trained audio describers give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance.
+Using a single earpiece connected to an FM headset, patrons who are blind or have low vision can listen to trained audio describers give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance.
 Audio describers start pre-show notes approximately 15 minutes before the performance begins.
-Tickets for events that will be offered with audio descriptions may be purchased by calling us at 212.967.7555, visiting our box office or on-line.
+Tickets for events that will be offered with audio descriptions may be purchased by calling us at 212.967.7555, visit our box office or on-line.
 Tickets may also be purchased by visiting our audio descriptions partner website TDF.org.

 Patrons who wish to listen to the description must pick up a headset.
-Headsets are distributed free-of-charge on a first-come, first-served basis at the entrance to the theater by speaking to a House Manager, Ticket Taker or Usher before a scheduled audio described event.
+Headsets are distributed free-of-charge on a first-come, first-served basis at the entrance to the theater by speaking to a House Manager, Ticket Taker, or Usher before a scheduled audio described event.

 The Public Theater also offers audio description upon request.
-Requests to audio describe non-designated events must be received at least two weeks prior to the event by the Director of Audience Services at 212.967.7555 or firstname.lastname@example.org These requests are subject to the availability of a describer and are provided at the discretion of the management.
+Requests to audio describe non-designated events must be received at least two weeks prior to the event by the Director of Audience Services at 212.967.7555 or [email protected].
+These requests are subject to the availability of a describer and are provided at the discretion of the management.

 Upcoming Audio Described Performances

-Currently there are no performances scheduled.
+Currently, there are no performances scheduled.

-American Sign Language Interpretted Digital Content
+American Sign Language Interpreted Digital Content